kubernetes/kubernetes/docs/getting-started-guides/logging.md

 ### Logging with Fluentd and Elastiscsearch

-To enable logging of the stdout and stderr output of every Docker container in a Kubernetes cluster set the shell environment variables ``ENABLE_NODE_LOGGING`` to ``true`` and ``LOGGING_DESTINATION`` to ``elasticsearch``.
+To enable logging of the stdout and stderr output of every Docker container in a LMKTFY cluster set the shell environment variables ``ENABLE_NODE_LOGGING`` to ``true`` and ``LOGGING_DESTINATION`` to ``elasticsearch``.

 e.g. in bash: